How to Upscale an Image in Photoshop

 How to make an image bigger in Photoshop?

 Changing the size of an image in Photoshop is quite easy.
-It doesn’t matter whether you want to make an image bigger or smaller.
+It doesn’t matter whether you want to make an image smaller or bigger.
 This can be done with the help of the Image Size dialog box.
 You simply go to Image > Image Size, then enter new pixel dimensions.
 Though, make sure that the width and the height are linked to avoid any awkward stretching.
 When upscaling an image, you might want to increase its resolution, too.
 Try out different resampling methods and choose the one that gives you the best results.

 Conclusion